-Update on Karachi Weather
+Update on Karachi weather

-Pakistan Meteorological Department (PMD) Saturday issued a weather forecast predicting hot and dry conditions across most regions including provincial capital Karachi for the next 24 hours.
+The Pakistan Meteorological Department (PMD) Sunday predicted hot and dry conditions across most regions including Karachi for the next 24 hours.

 Amid the scorching hot weather, the Met Office predicted no chances of rain in the port city over the weekend.

-At noon, the mercury reaches around 39°C. Winds blew at 13km/h.
+At noon, the mercury reaches around 36°C. Winds blew at 6km/h.
 Max UV Index was recorded at 4 which is moderate, with visibility around 5km.

 Health effects will be immediately felt by sensitive groups and should avoid outdoor activity.
 Healthy individuals are likely to experience difficulty breathing and throat irritation; consider staying indoors and rescheduling outdoor activities.